- Case study, WordPress development

 If the chain includes just a few stores, this approach seems fine.
 What if it comprises hundreds or thousands, though?
 Updating each site one by one will take ages, as well as managing their content.

-This is when WordPress multisite feature comes to the rescue.
+This is when the WordPress multisite feature comes to the rescue.
 It enables a single administrator to work with multiple sites through one WordPress installation, that’s from one dashboard.
 In other words, multisite represents a network of WordPress sites that are similar in function.

 With multisite, all the plugins and themes are updated from one centralized location.
 There’s no need to switch from site to site performing this drudgery manually.
 This results in considerable time-saving for the network admin, who’s called a Super Admin.
 Let’s take a look at all the advantages of WordPress multisite.